burrrata/cryptoeconomics.study_rust_edition/src/ch1/intro.md

-# Chapter 1: centralized payment processors
+# Ch1: Centralized Payment Processors
 They're not as boring when you roll your own!
   - [State](./ch1/state.md): all the things
   - [Randomness](./ch1/randomness.md): and why it matters